3ricGvald3z/Debian-OSINT-VM-Setup-Script/README.md

-# :computer: OSINT VM Setup Script
+# :computer: Debian OSINT VM Setup Script

 Automating the dark arts.
 This script is designed to quickly and efficiently provision a Debian-based virtual machine with a comprehensive suite of tools for Open-Source Intelligence (OSINT) and cybersecurity.